UBC-CVLab/mocap-dense-trajectories/README.md

 scale:        This information is lost due to ortographic projection.
 Set to -1.
 Trajectory:   2x[trajectory length] (default 30 dimension). x and y entries of the trajectory.
 ```

+As opposed to the video dense trajectories, we obviously do not compute visual descriptors along the trajectories.

 Citation
 --------